Kikobeats/js-mythbusters/docs/workflow/how-to-clone.md

 ## Don't clone serializing

-Maybe you saw this over internet as technique for creating a clone of a value:
+Maybe you've seen this piece of code over internet as technique for creating a clone of a value:

 ```js
 const clone = value => JSON.parse(JSON.stringify(value))
 ```

-It's basically converting the input from JavaScript types into a `String` and then parsing the `String` into JavaScript types again.
+This will convert the input from JavaScript types into a `String` and then parsing the `String` into JavaScript types again.

 Althought it looks a simple and good idea, there is a series of ege cases to consider it harmful: